alfredomarinus/portfolio/Credit Card Fraud Detection/README.md

 ## Cross-validation
 This dataset was separated into training set (70 %) and test set (30 %).
 Training set was used for model development while test set was used for model evaluation.

 Five different models were built.
 The models were evaluated using 5-folds cross-validation.
 Random Forest achieved the highest F1-score, followed by K-Nearest Neighbors and so on.
 Naive Bayes has the least money loss, but it could not compensate with its high number of false positive.
-Meaning, more customers are prone to stop using our services.
+Meaning, more customers have tendency to stop using our services.
 This can affect our customer life value (CLV).

 <table border="1" class="dataframe">
   <thead>